-The Company offers a 30-day right of return for its t:slim Pump customers from the date of shipment, provided a physician's confirmation of the medical reason for the return is received.
-Estimated allowances for sales returns are based on historical returned quantities as compared to t:slim Pump shipments in the same period.
-The return rate is then applied to the sales of the period to establish a reserve at the end of the period.
+The Company offers a 30-day right of return for its t:slim pump customers from the date of shipment, provided a physician's confirmation of the medical reason for the return is received.
+Estimated return allowances for sales returns are based on historical returned quantities as compared to t:slim pump shipments in those same periods.
+The return rate is then applied to the sales of the current period to establish a reserve at the end of the period.
 The return rates used in the reserve are adjusted for known or expected changes in the marketplace when appropriate.
-The allowance for product returns at June 30, 2014 and December 31, 2013 was \$0.2 million.
-Actual product returns have not differed materially from estimated amounts reserved.
+The allowance for product returns included in other current liabilities on the Company's balance sheets at March 31, 2015 and December 31, 2014 was \$0.2 million and \$0.3 million, respectively.
+Actual product returns have not differed materially from estimated amounts reserved in the accompanying financial statements.